tjuksingle/BindService/README.md

         MyService getService() {
             return MyService.this;
         }}
-3.Create a global variable MyBinder ( or simply replace null with new LocalBinder in step 1):
+3.Create a global variable MyBinder:

     private LocalBinder myBinder=new LocalBinder();

+ or simply replace null with new LocalBinder in step 1, like:
+    @Override
+    public IBinder onBind(Intent intent) {
+        return myBinder;}
+,then you can ignore this step.

 4.So far, We have done with the basic setting with the Service.
 At Activity, create those global variable: